 The selection of artworks, which spans genres and epochs, is as eclectic as it is unusual and purposefully favours surprises and contradictions.
 The decisive collecting principle is the question of whether an artwork can amaze the viewer, thus eliciting new ways of looking at the world.

-me Collectors Room Berlin / Olbricht Collection is part of the Berlin Collectors, an association of Berlin’s private contemporary art collections, that are open to the public.
+On the initiatve of the me Collectors Room Berlin / Olbricht Collection, the website of Berlin Collectors went online in 2014, an association of Berlin’s private contemporary art collections, that are publicly accessible.